stevelaw/SpubSub/README.md

 subscribe(options)
 	where
 		options.key
-			A single value or array of String or RegExp objects. options.fn
+			A String or RegExp object, or an array of String and/or RegExp objects.
+		options.fn
 			Callback executed when a matched message key is stored. options.once